somengineer/somengineer/README.md

 🧊 Moonlighting as a 3D artist & CG worldbuilder

-🌐 Chronic Tech Founder (soh-wot?, .arc)
+🌐 Chronic Tech Founder (soh-wot, /.arc, skiver)

 I believe the best engineers are also the best tinkerers.
 Everything here is proof of work.